Breast Revision Surgery With Sydney Plastic Surgeon Dr Choy

 Due to the nature of the operation, your movements will initially be quite restrictive.
 Speaker-phones, remote controls, entertainments, magazines and foodstuffs should all be positioned for easy accessibility.
 Everything should be situated at counter level, avoiding the need to reach too high or low.
 You will need to sleep on your back in an inclined position for the first stage of recovery until swelling subsides.
 Soft, comfortable and easily worn clothing and footwear is also highly advisable.

-Call 02 8962 9388 or book a consultation online!
+Call 02 8962 9388 or book a consultation online.

-The Results Woman Can Expect From Breast Revision Surgery
+The Results Breast Revision Surgery Can Achieve

 *The information about breast revision was reviewed by Dr. Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.